deeplearning4j/deeplearning4j-docs/docs/_v10-guide/model-zoo.md

 title: Deeplearning4j Model Zoo
 short_title: Model Zoo
 description: Prebuilt model architectures and weights for out-of-the-box application.
-category: Get Started
+category: Models
 weight: 3
 ---

-# Deeplearning4j Model Zoo
+## About the Deeplearning4j model zoo

 Deeplearning4j has native model zoo that can be accessed and instantiated directly from DL4J.
-The model zoo also includes pretrained weights for different datasets that are downloaded automatically and checked for integrity. 🚀
+The model zoo also includes pretrained weights for different datasets that are downloaded automatically and checked for integrity using a checksum mechanism.

 If you want to use the new model zoo, you will need to add it as a dependency.
 A Maven POM would add the following: